wmcbrine/PDCurses/README.md

 Welcome to PDCurses!
 ====================
-### Modified by jackmott to make KEY_SIZE and is_termresize work in win32
-### and mott.mak will build it in win10 with visual studio 2015

 Public Domain Curses, aka PDCurses, is an implementation of X/Open curses for multiple platforms.
 The latest version can be found at: